 On a global scale, there is a high level of confidence that the oceans are losing oxygen due to ocean warming.
 In UK coastal waters, there is a high level of understanding of the seasonal and interannual variability in oxygen dynamics in the permanently mixed and seasonally stratifying waters in the North Sea due to the relatively extensive sampling regime for dissolved oxygen concentrations in this region over the past four to five decades.
-Repeat sampling at specific sites has provided insight into the occurrence and onset of oxygen deficiency but the spatial extent of oxygen deficiency outside of these specific regions within the North Sea is uncertain.
-Approximately one third of the seasonal depletion of oxygen in the North Sea has been attributed to warming but the remaining two thirds are thought to be due to enhanced oxygen consumption.
-However, the relative importance of processes driving enhanced oxygen consumption (e.g. more organic matter, decreased ventilation of bottom waters) are currently unknown.
-Finally, while the North Sea is fairly well sampled in time and space, the rest of the North-West European Shelf waters, especially the Celtic and Irish seas, are relatively poorly sampled and so offer only low levels of confidence in the occurrence or risk of oxygen depletion.
-However, both observations and models agree that the UK coastal and shelf seas are losing oxygen and thus there is a medium level of confidence on the direction of change.
-It is the magnitude and causes of the decline in dissolved oxygen that are still being unravelled.
+Repeat sampling at specific sites has provided insight into the occurrence and onset of oxygen deficiency but the spatial extent of oxygen deficiency outside of these specific regions within the North Sea is uncertain due to the paucity of direct observations.
+Approximately one third of the historical seasonally focused depletion of oxygen in the North Sea has been attributed to warming but the remaining two thirds are thought to be due to enhanced oxygen consumption.
+The relative importance of the processes that drive enhanced oxygen consumption (e.g. more organic matter, decreased ventilation of bottom waters), however, remain poorly understood.
+Finally, whereas the North Sea is well sampled in time and space, the rest of the

+Northwest European Shelf waters, especially the Celtic and Irish seas, are relatively poorly sampled and offer low levels of confidence in the occurrence or risk of oxygen depletion.
+Nevertheless, both observations and models agree that the UK coastal and shelf seas are losing oxygen and thus there is a medium level of confidence on the direction of change.